- Open Access

 Cytokine levels on hospital admission

-Cytokine levels in both serum and exhaled breath condensate on hospital admission of patients with community-acquired pneumonia
+Cytokine concentrations in both serum and EBC on hospital admission are shown in Table 3.

 Cytokine levels and severity of the disease on hospital admission